usnews/brightspot-cms/docs/documentation/getting-started.md

 We are now able to see both the first and last names of our authors when we search for them in the CMS.
 We achieved this using the `LabelFields` annotation, specifying the fields within the object model we wanted to include as a label.

-#### Step 4 - Update Article.java
+**Update Article.java**

 Our initial `Article.java` class defined the Author as a String of text, so let's go back and update it, to allow the CMS user to select one of the authors we have just created, using our `Author.java` content type.
-Don't forget to update the getters and setters.

-    package com.package.name;

-	import com.psddev.cms.db.Content;
-	import com.psddev.cms.db.ToolUi;
-	import com.psddev.dari.db.ReferentialText;

 	public class Article extends Content {

 		private String headline;
 		private Author author;
 		private ReferentialText body;

 		// Getters and Setters